Thirt3nth/Andrudis-Questmaniac/README.md

 * Headless Scav (60) - Chains of quests to headshot 1, 5, 10, 20, 35, 50, 75, 100, 250, 500 Scavs in each location.
 Each chain is started by Trader of that location.
 Round N quests will become available only after all round N-2 quests are completed (except for Labs and Ground Zero).

 * Iron Head (62) - Chains of complex quests to unlock barter/purchase trades for Helmets.
-All Quests are started by Khokhol.
+All Quests are started by Kosoy.

 * Iron Head Legend (229) - Chains of quests to kill specific target while wearing specific gear.
 Each quest in chain target only 1 type of enemies and 1 gear piece.